Period matrices and homological quasi-trees on discrete Riemann surfaces: Period matrices

 This map $\omega \mapsto \star\omega$ serves as a discrete analogue of the Hodge star operator.
-A 1-form $\omega$ on the primal decomposition $(V, E, F)$ is called \emph{harmonic} if it is closed and its Hodge dual $\star\omega$ is co-closed.
+A $1$-form $\omega$ on the primal decomposition $(V, E, F)$ is called \emph{harmonic} if it is closed and its Hodge dual $\star\omega$ is co-closed.

-We first start with the Riemann bilinear relation for the period metrix.
-For any two discrete harmonic 1-forms $\omega$ and $\eta$, we can consider a symmetric bilinear form
+We first start with the Riemann bilinear relation for the period matrix.
+For any two discrete harmonic $1$-forms $\omega$ and $\eta$, we can consider a symmetric bilinear form

-Owing to the closedness and co-closedness of the 1-form, the summation can be expressed as a product of integrals over the boundary of a fundamental domain, reflecting a discrete analogue of Stokes' theorem.

-\begin{proposition}\cite{Bobenko2016} Suppose $\omega, \eta:\vec{E} \to \mathbb{R}$ are 1-forms such that $\omega$ is closed with periods $A \in \mathbb{R}^{2g}$ while $\eta$ is co-closed with periods $B \in \mathbb{R}^{2g}$ with respect to the same homology basis.
+\begin{proposition}[\cite{Bobenko2016}] Suppose $\omega, \eta:\vec{E} \to \mathbb{R}$ are $1$-forms such that $\omega$ is closed with periods $A \in \mathbb{R}^{2g}$ while $\eta$ is co-closed with periods $B \in \mathbb{R}^{2g}$ with respect to the same homology basis.
 Then

-\end{proposition} \begin{corollary} Suppose $\omega,\eta:\vec{E} \to \mathbb{R}$ are harmonic 1-forms with periods $A$ and $B$ respectively.
-Then \end{corollary}It implies that $\Omega L$ is symmetric.
-Furthermore, whenever $\omega=\eta$, we deduce that the quantity in Equation \eqref{eq:bilinearform2} is positive and hence $\Omega L$ is positive definite.
+\end{proposition} \begin{corollary} Suppose $\omega,\eta:\vec{E} \to \mathbb{R}$ are harmonic $1$-forms with periods $A$ and $B$, respectively.
+Then \end{corollary}This implies that $\Omega L$ is symmetric.
+Furthermore, whenever $\omega=\eta$ is not vanishing everywhere, the quantity in Equation \eqref{eq:bilinearform2} is positive and hence $\Omega L$ is positive definite.

 We now represent the Laplacian using the discrete differential operators.
 To this end, we define the incidence matrix $d \in \mathbb{R}^{|E| \times |V|}$.
 Fix an arbitrary orientation for each edge $e$, denoting its head and tail by $e_+$ and $e_-$, respectively.
 Then the operator $d: \mathbb{R}^{V} \to \mathbb{R}^E$ is defined by